radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

   coding challenge.
 * Thank you for your feedback, I feel like I've already learned a lot from it.

-We're going to do this again the next time we hire a junior, and I would suggest if you're hiring a junior you should keep this in mind too.
+We're going to do this again the next time we hire a batch of juniors -- with a different coding test! -- and I would suggest if you're hiring a junior you should keep this in mind too.
 Juniors _thrive_ given this sort of feedback.
 It's vital for their future growth.
 Putting in a little bit of extra effort for juniors will help them grow.
 Proivde them some Actionable, Specific and Kind feedback after you interview them.

 ## Mentorship

-OK, so we've talked about where to potentially find juniors, but what do you do once you have them?
+OK, so we've talked about where to potentially find juniors and a little tip about interviewing them, but what do you do once you have interviewed and hired them?

-Well, for starters: they're going to need a lot of love and attention. you can't just put them in the corner and expect them to thrive.
+Well, for starters: they're going to need _a lot_ of love and attention.
+You can't just put them in the corner and expect them to thrive.
 Think more of them like a puppy than a cactus: the puppy needs love and attention and some training, but the cactus needs only sunshine and some water.
 The cactus is indifferent to your love, your attention or the intensity of the training you provide.
+Cacti are going to Cacti.

 Junior developers don't grow into senior developers with just sunshine and water.
-And they don't do it just by practicing, either.
+And they don't do it just by practicing development by themselves, either.
 They need mentorship and thrive on direction!
+As I said before when talking about the Talent code: Juniors need to practice the hell out of developing things and need good mentorship to really thrive.

+### It's OK to ask questions

 I used to help run the Melbourne Ruby Hack Night and it's a judgement-free environment where anyone and everyone can bring along a Ruby project and work